Fruit and Vegetable Storage Tips

 Herbs should be washed the same as leafy greens, then dried with a salad spinner.
 However, when you're finished you can store them with a damp towel in the crisper drawer of the refrigerator.
 Don't put them away wet, but keeping them connected to moisture helps them stay fresh.
 Another option is clipping the bottoms off and putting them in a jar of water like cut flowers.
 Then put that jar in the refrigerator.
 The same trick works for asparagus when storing it.

 The exception to that rule is basil.
 Yes you should store basil in a jar like cut flowers, but keep it on the counter, not the refrigerator.
 Change the water every other day to keep it fresher.

-A very important thing to remember with most fruits and vegetables, is that too much moisture is the enemy.
-You can clean them when you first bring them home from the supermarket, just make sure you're really good at drying before storing them.
+A very important thing to remember with most fruits and vegetables is that too much moisture is the enemy.
+You can clean them when you first bring them home from the supermarket, just make sure they're really dry before storing them.